remykarem/remykarem.github.io/books/system-design-book/src/sql-vs-nosql.md

 When choosing a database, you would consider the underlying data structure — in particular, whether you need to store a lot of **relational data**.
 With relational data, there is a _need_ to maintain relationships and the integrity rules among tables.
 Such guarantees are given by **ACID**.

 ACID guarantees are easily achieved with **single-server systems**.
+Ensuring these properties in a distributed environment can come with a performance cost.

 If we don't need relational data (and therefore ACID and therefore the single-server system), then we can opt for a **distributed system**.
 Why?
 * Can **handle concurrent requests**.
 Why?
 To handle a lot of requests.